Mikhail Tal: Playing style

 Although his playing style at first was scorned by ex-world champion Vasily Smyslov as nothing more than "tricks", Tal convincingly beat many notable grandmasters with his trademark aggression.
-Prevailing against Tal's attack required extraordinary ability.
+Prevailing against Tal's aggression required extraordinary ability.
 It is also notable that he adopted a more sedate and positional style in his later years; for many chess lovers, the apex of Tal's style corresponds with the period (approximately from 1971 to 1979) when he was able to integrate the solidity of classical chess with the imagination of his youth.

 Of the current top-level players, the Latvian Alexei Shirov has been most often compared to Tal.
 In fact, he studied with Tal as a youth.
 Many other Latvian grandmasters and masters, for instance Alexander Shabalov and Alvis Vītoliņš, have played in a similar vein, causing some to speak of a "Latvian School of Chess".

 Tal contributed little to opening theory, despite having a deep knowledge of most systems, the Sicilian and the Ruy Lopez in particular.
-However, there are a few openings named after him such as the Tal variation in the Caro-Kann and in the Sicilian Scheveningen.
+There are a few openings named after him, however, such as the Tal Variation in the Caro-Kann and in the Sicilian Scheveningen.
 But his aggressive use of the Modern Benoni, particularly in his early years, led to a complete re-evaluation of this variation.
-A variation of the Nimzo-Indian Defence bears his name.
+A variation of the Nimzo-Indian Defence also bears his name.